simonw/db-to-sqlite/README.md

       --version                     Show the version and exit.
       --all                         Detect and copy all tables
       --table TEXT                  Specific tables to copy
-      --skip TEXT                   When using --all skip these tables --redact TEXT...              (table, column) pairs to redact with *** --sql TEXT                    Optional SQL query to run
+      --table-name-pattern TEXT     Table name pattern for tables to copy --skip TEXT                   When using --all skip these tables --redact TEXT...              (table, column) pairs to redact with *** --sql TEXT                    Optional SQL query to run